 You can also upload more files here if you need to.

 Additional attachments over 7MB will automatically be compressed into a ZIP file, and a link to the download will be sent in the email.
 Please note that after 120 days the link will expire.

 Attach expense receipts

 If this invoice is for a project, and you've attached receipts to the costs that you're billing on to your client, you can choose to attach those receipts to the invoice email too.

-Select the "Attach Expense Receipt(s)" box next to the Attach Files link to do this – this will attach all your receipts (up-to a maximum of 10).
+Select the "Attach Expense Receipt(s)" box next to the Attach Files link to do this – this will attach all your receipts (up-to a maximum combined file size of 10MB).

 Body of the message